frankmorgner/vsmartcard/remote-reader/doc/README.txt

 smart card driver, |vpcd| must be installed.
 The Remote Smart Card Reader establishes a connection to |vpcd| over the network when a contact-less card is detected.
-Since |vpcd| integrates seamlessly into the PC/SC framework of the host system, so the contact-less card can be accessed by a typical smart card application, for example OpenSC_.
+Since |vpcd| integrates seamlessly into the PC/SC framework of the host system, the contact-less card can be accessed by a typical smart card application, for example OpenSC_.

 .. tikz:: Remote Smart Card Reader used to access a contact-less card